BalaramanM06/Autonomous-Drone-GPS-Navigation-with-Camera-and-QR-Code-Detection/README.md

-# Autonomous Drone GPS Navigation with Camera and QR Code Detection
+# Autonomous-Drone-GPS-Navigation-with-Camera-and-QR-Code-Detection

-This repository contains the complete software stack for an autonomous drone designed to navigate to a specific GPS location, perform a systematic aerial search, and use computer vision to detect and decode QR codes.We had issues with mounting the Pi camera on the drone.
+This repository contains the complete software stack for an autonomous drone designed to navigate to a specific GPS location, perform a systematic aerial search, and use computer vision to detect and decode QR codes.
+We had issues with mounting the Pi camera on the drone.

 ---